AdaTrans: Feature-wise and Sample-wise Adaptive Transfer Learning for High-dimensional Regression

-\textbf{Sample-wise Adaptive Transfer.} For scenarios where the non-transferable signals are dense, we propose \textit{S-AdaTrans} where {sample-wise} weight $\boldsymbol{w} \in \mathbb{R}^{(K+1)}$ are imposed to the penalty term.
-We prove that the estimator attains a non-asymptotic rate $O\big(\kappa_{S}(w) \cdot s \log p/N + \bar{h}(w)\sqrt{\log p/n_{T}} \big)$.
-The factors $\kappa_{S}(w)$ and $\bar{h}(w)$, dependent on $w$, reveal a tradeoff between the loss of effective sample size and the suppression of negative transfer.
+For scenarios where the non-transferable signals are dense, we propose \textit{S-AdaTrans} where {sample-wise} weight $\boldsymbol{w} \in \mathbb{R}^{(K+1)}$ are imposed to the penalty term.
+We prove that the estimator attains a non-asymptotic rate $O\big(\kappa_{S}(\boldsymbol{w}) \cdot s \log p/N + \bar{h}(\boldsymbol{w})\sqrt{\log p/n_{T}} \big)$.
+The factors $\kappa_{S}(\boldsymbol{w})$ and $\bar{h}(\boldsymbol{w})$, dependent on $\boldsymbol{w}$, reveal a tradeoff between the loss of effective sample size and the suppression of negative transfer.
 The bound recovers near minimax optimal rates in special cases, showing the tightness of our analysis. {We then provide closed-form solutions of the optimal weights in special cases}.
-The result provides a natural guideline for determining the weights: we show with the optimal weight, \textit{S-AdaTrans} provably improves over the single-task benchmark, achieving robustness against negative transfer.
+The result provides a natural guideline for determining the weights: we show with the optimal weights, \textit{S-AdaTrans} provably improves over the single-task benchmark, achieving robustness against negative transfer.
 To determine the practically unknown weights, we implement a cross-validation-based weight selection procedure, with its effectiveness demonstrated across diverse simulation settings.
 In addition, \textit{AdaTrans} is designed to jointly learn the target and all source parameters, rather than pooling the samples all together with a unified parameter vector.
 Thus, it can automatically account for the covariate-shift issue, which is another typical challenge for high-dimensional transfer learning.